Sourdough Pumpkin Scones

 Why Use Sourdough in Scones?

 In the United States, scones are quite similar to biscuits.
-They’re both mechanically leavened quick breads using baking powder and/or baking soda, a fat (typically) butter, and a dairy such as buttermilk or heavy cream.
+They’re both mechanically leavened quick breads using baking powder and/or baking soda, a fat like butter, and a dairy, such as buttermilk or heavy cream.

 One key difference is that American scones often include an egg to assist with the leavening and structure.

-Hence, the acidic starter acts as a tenderizer to the scones and will react with the baking soda to help them rise.
+The acidic starter acts as a tenderizer for the scones and reacts with the baking soda to help them rise.

 Furthermore, depending on how old your discard is, it adds a nice tanginess to your scones.
 This balances out the earthy, sweet flavors of the pumpkin puree and sugar.